rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Title Updated Successfully
   - Name and email will be set to the new value
+- 400: If the name or email is invalid or you attempt to update the project owner
+  - Body will be undefined
 - 401: The authentication token was not provided or was invalid
   - Body will be undefined
 - 403: The user is not the owner of the project